-A lightweight yet high-performing air quality monitor that measures particulate matter plus up to two gases of interest, the AQS 1 is designed for short and long-term monitoring studies and is affordable enough to be deployed in small networks for a range of applications:
+A lightweight yet high-performing air quality monitor that measures particulate matter plus up to three gases of interest, the AQS 1 is designed for short and long-term monitoring studies and is affordable enough to be deployed in small networks for a range of applications:

 - Construction dust and emissions